-Based on potential impacts to resource areas and as required by federal environmental laws and regulations, the Navy has initiated consultation with the following organizations:
+Based on potential impacts to resource areas and as required by federal environmental laws and regulations, the Navy initiated consultation with the following organizations:

-- U.S. Fish and Wildlife Service (USFWS)

-- The Muscogee (Creek) Nation
+- U.S. Fish and Wildlife Service (USFWS) - The Muscogee (Creek) Nation

-- Seminole Nation of Oklahoma

-- Seminole Tribe of Florida

-- Thlopthlocco Tribal Town

-- United Keetoowah Band of Cherokee Indians in Oklahoma - Georgia Department of Natural Resources (GA DNR) - Georgia State Historic Preservation Officer (GA SHPO)
+- Seminole Nation of Oklahoma - Seminole Tribe of Florida - Thlopthlocco Tribal Town - United Keetoowah Band of Cherokee Indians in Oklahoma - Georgia Department of Natural Resources (GA DNR) - Georgia State Historic Preservation Officer (GA SHPO)

-The Navy has prepared and submitted a Coastal Consistency Determination to GA DNR Coastal Resources Division on April 21, 2023 (Appendix B).
+The Navy prepared and submitted a Coastal Consistency Determination to GA DNR Coastal Resources Division on April 21, 2023 (Appendix E).
+The Navy determined the Proposed Action would be consistent to the maximum extent practicable with the enforceable policies of Georgia's Coastal Management Program.
+The GA DNR Coastal Resources Division responded with a letter of concurrence on May 5, 2023.